 If the representative is temporarily unable to carry out their tasks, the deputy safety representative may perform any tasks that cannot be postponed.
 In this case, the deputy safety representative has the equivalent right to information, use of time, and compensation for loss of earnings, as well as the right to suspend dangerous work, to that of the actual representative.

-The occupational safety representative has the right to receive information from the employer for the purpose of carrying out their duties.
+The representative has the right to receive information from the employer for the purpose of carrying out their duties.

 This information includes:

-- occupational safety and health documents and lists that the employer is required to keep
+- safety and health documents and lists that the employer is required to keep

 - documents related to the state of the work environment and the work community that are relevant for the health and safety of work